Console vs. PC gaming

 PC - Like the console, most PC games are only playable against other PC gamers.
 Microsoft has made some progress at getting Xbox games to be more compatible with PCs.
 However, it's up to the game developer to make a game cross-platform.

-Console - When consoles are first released, they meet or even exceed the graphics quality found with the same game for the PC.
-However, as time progresses and with the inability to upgrade, consoles lag behind in graphics quality and technology.
+Console - When consoles are released, they meet or exceed the graphics quality found with the same game for the PC.
+However, as time progresses and with the inability to upgrade, consoles lag in graphics quality and technology.
 Gaming PCs can always achieve the absolute best quality with newer games.

 Bottom line: PC wins this category.
 A popular PC game can have thousands of available mods.